 The former Tariff Advisory Committee, a statutory body that was established under the Insurance Act, issued a standard form of policy terms and conditions relating to fire, marine (hull), motoring, engineering, industrial risks and workmen compensation, which cannot be deviated from by insurers.
 Recently, there have been proposals to disband the standard form requirements for these classes of insurance.

+The recently issued guidelines on product filing procedures for general insurers provides for the classification of all products on the basis of their customer base into either "commercial" or "retail" and allows for file and use (where the product receives prior IRDAI approval) and use and file (where the product is launched first and approved by the IRDAI in due course) of general insurance products.
 In addition, for health insurance policies, the IRDAI has specified a standard set of definitions, standard nomenclature for critical illness, standard pre-authorisation and claim form, and a standard list of excluded expenses.
 The IRDAI has also specified a number of other conditions for health insurance policies, making these policies highly regulated.

 In addition, all condition precedents and warranties must be stated in express terms in the policy documentation.
 Further, all product literature is required to be in "simple language" and "easily understandable to the public at large", and all technical terms used in the policy wording must be clarified to the insured.

 There are also extraneous rules that impact on policy terms.
 For example, the Insurance Act gives the policyholder a right to override contrary policy terms in favour of Indian law.